-We know that there are a lot of procurement processes out there that offer dozens of steps but we believe that having too many processes will not only confuse you, it will also take you too much time to invest in.
+We know that there are a lot of indirect procurement processes out there that offer dozens of steps but we believe that having too many processes will not only confuse you, it will also take you too much time to invest in.

 Having a simple yet efficient procurement process will not just save you time and effort, but resources as well.
 The time saved can be spent on other important tasks, such as sourcing for other suppliers, canvassing for other solutions, and others.

 But we’re already getting ahead of ourselves.
 Here are our 5 easy procurement process steps.